 What is a plasticizer?

-A plasticizer is a substance (typically a solvent) that can be added to a synthetic resin to produce or promote plasticity and flexibility, and to reduce brittleness.
+A plasticizer is an additive that can be added to a synthetic resin to produce or promote plasticity and flexibility, and to reduce brittleness.

 Plasticizers act as a kind of lubricant between segments of polymer chains.
 Without the plasticizer, chains of molecules sit rigidly on top of one another, like uncooked noodles in a box.
 But when the right plasticizer is added, the molecules can move freely, just like noodles softened in water can.